On infinitesimal contraction analysis for hybrid systems: Necessity

 \end{proof}

-\begin{rem}[summary of converse result] By restricting our analysis to hybrid systems whose guards are codimension--1 submanifolds in the above Theorem, we found that contraction with respect to the intrinsic distance metric defined in Section~\ref{sec:prelim:distance} implies infinitesimal contraction in continuous~\eqref{eq:thm:mu} and discrete~\eqref{eq:thm:Xi} time.
-Extensions of this result to more general guard structures are discussed in Section~\ref{sec:disc:converse}. \end{rem}
+\begin{rem}[summary of necessity result] By restricting our analysis to hybrid systems whose guards are codimension-1 submanifolds in the above Theorem, we find that contraction with respect to the intrinsic distance function defined in Section~\ref{sec:prelim:distance} implies infinitesimal contraction in continuous~\eqref{eq:thm:mu} and discrete~\eqref{eq:thm:Xi} time.
+Extensions of this result to more general guard structures are discussed in Section~\ref{sec:disc:necessity}. \end{rem}